Any funds you don’t spend on apprenticeship programmes will expire after 24 months; for example, funds paid in May 2017 expired in May 2019.

 You can only spend your levy funds on apprenticeship training and assessment for employees who work at least 50% of the time in England.

-The training and assessment must be delivered by a provider that’s approved by Register of Apprenticeship Training Providers, such as ICS Learn.
+The training and assessment must be delivered by a provider that’s approved by Register of Apprenticeship Training Providers.

 You can’t spend your levy on anything outside of this, such as your apprentice’s salary, admin costs, non-apprenticeship training, or travel expenses.